sangm/bashContactDB/README.md

 Bash Contact Database
 ===

-This project is an introduction to the bash scripting language.
+This project was done as an introduction to the bash scripting language.
-I have done extensive research (~2 months) and found most of the useful features in the language and tried to apply to this project.
+This was my first time doing bash, so I am sure there are errors, however, I have spent much time researching what is the considered to be the "best" way to program in bash.

-* List of Bash Features
+* List of Bash Features that I used
     * Associative Arrays
     * Regex Comparison
     * String Replacement